RobMandelings/TurboHiker/verslag.md

 ### Resetting the world

 If you press `R` during hiking or after (when you have reached the finish) you will be back at the beginning of the world.
-If you do this after you have reached the finish, the final score will be added to the list of scores `in case it is a new high score`.
-If not, the current score will not be saved.
+If you do this after you have reached the finish, the final score will be added to the list of scores *in case it is a [new highscore](#scoring-system)* If not, the current score will not be saved in the high scores.
 From here on you can [start hiking again](#starting-a-hike) by pressing the `S` key.

 ## Features

-The `player hiker` is the hiker in blue / purple which animates between these two colors.
+The `player hiker` is the hiker in *blue / purple* which animates between these two colors.
 The animation is just for fanciness and doesn't add anything special, same for the other two types.
 This is also used to demonstrate how the [Rendering](#rendering-system) system works.

-The `static hiker` is the green/yellow hiker which stays static throughout the hike. *Be aware that they may 'seem' like moving obstactles due to the moving [Camera](#Camera)*.
+The `static hiker` is the *green/yellow* hiker which stays static throughout the hike. *Be aware that they may seem like moving obstactles due to the moving [Camera](#view-system-sophisticated-transformation-class)*.

-The `running hiker` is the red/black hiker implemented as 'the hiker running towards the player'.
-These are the hardest one to dodge and again, due to the moving camera they may seem like going even faster.
+The `running hiker` is the *red/black* hiker implemented as 'the hiker running towards the player'.
+These are the hardest ones to dodge and again, due to the moving camera they may seem like going even faster.

-The competing hikers are [spawned on the fly](#enemygeneration) and [cleaned up afterwards](#markforremoval) as well
+The competing hikers are [spawned on the fly](#generation-of-competing-hikers) and [cleaned up afterwards](#cleaning-up) as well.

-### High Scores
+### Scores

-High scores are measured as follows: each time a hiker collides with another hiker, minus points will be given (-300).
+Scores are measured as follows: each time a hiker collides with another hiker, minus points will be given (-300).
 No distinction is made between a running hiker or a static hiker.
 A small penalty (-5) will be given *for each succesful [yell](#yelling)* as it is not the 'best' but its definitely not as bad as colliding with another hiker.

 ### Collisions

-Colliding with another hiker `makes the competing hiker dissapear` and give you minus points, as mentioned in [HighScores](#high-scores).
+Colliding with another hiker *makes the competing hiker dissapear* and give you minus points, as mentioned in [HighScores](#high-scores).

 ### Spawning

-Enemies will be spawned on the fly, creating a more `dynamic hike` each time you run a game.
-This is to make sure that no two hikes will be exactly the same as the positions of the competing hikers are unknown until they appear.
-When they go [out of screen](#view-system), they are also [removed](#cleaned) from the world.
+Enemies are be spawned on the fly and will appear constantly from the top of the screen until you've reached the finish. *Try to avoid all hikers*.
+The mechanics are explained [here](#generation-of-competing-hikers).

-## Design Principles
+## Design Principles / Underlying Mechanics

 ### Scene Nodes